vinsworldcom/nppQuickText/README.txt

       - In N++ >=7.6, in a directory called QuickText in the plugins/ folder (plugins/QuickText/)

+    NOTE:  The original version put config files in weird places and with no updated since the Notepad++ 7.6 new plugins architecture, it's gotten worse.
+This version corrects this.
+You'll need to put the following files in their respective directory locations:

+           QuickText.conf.ini = NPP_INSTALL_DIR/plugins/Config
+           QuickText.ini      = NPP_INSTALL_DIR/plugins/QuickText

 USAGE

     Use the key shortcut to use QuickText tags from within the current Notepad++ document.

 CUSTOMIZATION

     To make you're own tags: